Florida's Laws & Regulations Regarding Real Estate Contracts

 Florida Realtors has three residential contracts.
 Two are Florida Realtors/Florida Bar contracts(FR/Bar), the standard Residential Contract for Sale and Purchase and the “AS IS” version, and one is the Florida Realtors Contract for Residential Sale and Purchase (CRSP).

 Time periods for these Florida Realtors/Florida Bar (FR/Bar) contracts are calculated using calendar days – which means that weekends do count.
-However, any specified time period or date that ends or occurs on a Saturday, Sunday or national legal holiday will extend to 5 p.m. (in the time zone where the property is located) of the next business day.
+However, any specified time period or date that ends or occurs on a Saturday, Sunday or national legal holiday will extend to the next calendar day that isn't a weekend or observed holiday.
 See Standard F in either version of the Florida Realtors/Florida Bar contracts.

 The Florida Realtors Contract for Residential Sale and Purchase (CRSP) is calculated using business days.
 As such, if any deadline falls on a Saturday, Sunday or national legal holiday, performance is due on the next business day.
 Additionally, all time periods end at 5 p.m. local time (i.e. where the property is located) of the appropriate day.
 See paragraph 11(b) of the Contract for Residential Sale and Purchase.